HarperDB/documentation/versioned_docs/version-4.4/developers/sql-guide/json-search.md

 name in ["Robert Downey Jr.", "Chris Evans", "Scarlett Johansson", "Mark Ruffalo", "Chris Hemsworth", "Jeremy Renner", "Clark Gregg", "Samuel L. Jackson", "Gwyneth Paltrow", "Don Cheadle"]
 ```

-So far, we’ve iterated the array and filtered out rows, but we also want the results formatted in a specific way, so we’ve chained an expression on our filter with: `{“actor”: name, “character”: character}`.
+So far, we’ve iterated the array and filtered out rows, but we also want the results formatted in a specific way, so we’ve chained an expression on our filter with: `{"actor": name, "character": character}`.
 This tells the function to create a specific object for each matching entry.

 **Sample Result**